Skip to product information

 • Heat-resistant Teflon twin-lead with 24 kV/mm sleeving

-• INOX 316 hardware — more info
+• INOX 316 hardware

-• UV-resistant polycarbonate enclosure, IP64 sealed — more info
+• UV-resistant polycarbonate enclosure, IP64 sealed

-• Side-mounted terminals maximize creepage distance and lightning resilience
+• Side-mounted terminals for maximum creepage distance

 • Weight: approx. 500 g